abinit/abinit/doc/tutorial/compilation.md

 In what follows, we will be focusing on the GNU toolchain i.e. *gcc* for C and *gfortran* for Fortran.
 These "sequential" compilers are adequate if you don't need to compile parallel MPI applications.
-Rhe compilation of MPI code, indeed, requires the installation of additional libraries and specialized wrappers for the compilers (*mpif90* and *mpicc*).
+The compilation of MPI code, indeed, requires the installation of additional libraries and specialized wrappers for the compilers (*mpif90* and *mpicc*).
-This very important case scenario is covered in more details in the next sections.
+This very important scenario is covered in more details in the next sections.

 First of all, let's make sure **gfortran** is installed by issuing in the terminal the command: